 Scanners are used both for entering new vaccines into inventory and for administering vaccines.
 So, determine how many people in your practice might be working with vaccines at the same time.
 Is there one workstation by the vaccine fridge that everyone uses to track inventory?
 Then maybe you only need one corded scanner.
 Do all your nurses carry their own laptops?
 Perhaps each one needs their own bluetooth scanner.
-As always, call your Client Advocate for help determining quantity.
+Reach out to PCC Support for help determining quantity.

 Pair With A Single Workstation: Because of the way bluetooth works, a scanner can only pair with one computer at a time.
 Swapping bluetooth scanners from one laptop to another is a complicated and time-consuming process.
 If you use bluetooth scanners, you will need one scanner per computer.

 Finally, get your staff together and play with the scanner in the Lot Manager in PCC EHR.